Web-Feet/coasterdocs/blocks.md

 ###Link blocks

-Link blocks are primarily used for URLs, this is useful for managing social media links and "read more" buttons.
+Link blocks are primarily used for URLs, this is useful for managing links to social media profiles and "read more" buttons.

+###Options

+Additional attributes can be appended to the link block through the options paramater.

 ##Gallery